 Where are the Dolomites?

-The Dolomites are part of the Southern Limestone Alps, which is part of the Eastern Alps.
-Its entire area is located within Italy, a significant part of which is also in the Veneto region.
+The Dolomites are part of the Southern Limestone Alps and the Eastern Alps.
+Its entire area is located within Italy, a significant amount of which is also in the Veneto region.
 It is also part of the famous region, South Tyrol.
 The closest major city is Venice in Italy and Innsbruck in Austria.

 • Distance from Bolzano: 1.5 hours / 70 km